 Jwt

 This document describes the Jwt library available in the JavaScript environment for app services.
-It provides functionality for handling JSON Web Tokens (JWT) and JSON Web Signatures (JWS), including signing, verifying, and decoding.
+It provides functionality for handling JSON Web Tokens (JWT), including signing, verifying, and decoding.

 Table of content